jcao89757/SCINA/README.md

 **Fig.2 |** An example of signature lists in .csv format.

-For this tutorial, we will be predicting cell types from a trimmed single-cell RNA sequencing (scRNA-seq) data matrix freely available from 10X Genomics.
-The signatures we
-### Prepare input data
 ### Standard pre-processing workflow
 ### Set model parameters
 ### Predict object categories with SCINA